jhpyle/docassemble/_docs/docker.md

-Since the **docassemble** application depends on so many different component parts, including a web server, SQL server, Redis server, distributed task queue, background task system, scheduled task system, and other components, running it inside of a [Docker] container is convenient.
-When all of these components are running inside of a "container," you don't have to do the work of installing and maintaining these components.
+Since the **docassemble** application depends on so many different component parts, including a web server, SQL server, Redis server, distributed task queue, background task system, scheduled task system, and other components, running it with [Docker] is convenient.
+When all of these components are handled for you, you don't have to do the work of installing and maintaining these components.

-[Docker] can also be used to deploy even the most complex **docassemble** installations.
-For example, [Kubernetes] or Amazon's [EC2 Container Service] can be used to maintain a cluster of **docassemble** web server instances, created from [Docker] images, that communicate with a central server.
-For information about how to install **docassemble** in a multi-server arrangement, see the [scalability] section.

 As much as [Docker] simplifies the process of installing **docassemble**, it takes some time to understand the concepts behind